-After over a decade of research and planning Prescott Creeks completed its restoration plan for Watson Woods Riparian Preserve in 2007.
-With the generous support from the AZ Water Protection Fund Commission, the AZ Department of Environmental Quality and the City of Prescott, on-the-ground restoration work began during the winter/spring of 2009 and was competed in 2013.
+In 2007, after over a decade of research and planning, Prescott Creeks completed its restoration plan for Watson Woods Riparian Preserve.
+With the generous support from the AZ Water Protection Fund Commission, the AZ Department of Environmental Quality, and the City of Prescott, on-the-ground restoration work began during the winter/spring of 2009 and was competed in 2013.

 Restoration Project Goals

 - To enhance and restore the Granite Creek channel function and existing riparian habitats as well as to create new riparian habitats.